Strawberry Feta Salad

 Storage and Make-Ahead Tips

-- Dressing: Store the honey-balsamic dressing in a sealed jar in the refrigerator for up to 5–7 days.
-Shake or whisk before using.
+- Dressing: Store the honey-balsamic dressing in a sealed jar in your fridge, where it will last about 5–7 days.
+It may thicken or separate; just bring it to room temperature and whisk or shake well before using.

-- Greens: Keep greens dry and store them with a paper towel in an airtight container to absorb moisture.
-Use within 1–3 days.
+- Greens: After washing, dry really well and store with a paper towel in an airtight container to absorb moisture.
+Use within 1–3 days for best crunch.

 Answers to Common Questions